eilamshapira/eilamshapira.github.io/_pages/about.md

 I am passionate about combining strategic thinking in every field of my life.
 It mainly comes into planning the best trips and winning board games - my wife can vouch for both.
 I’m also fond of hiking, cooking, and supporting my favorite basketball team, Hapoel Jerusalem.

-Whether you need assistance in NLP,  hiking tips, or just a conversation, feel free to reach out!
+Whether you need assistance in NLP,  hiking tips, or just for a conversation, feel free to reach out!